Department of Labor Logo United States Department of Labor

 • (816) 285-7000

-Area prices were up 2.0 percent over the year in December
+Area prices rose 2.3 percent in March and April, up 3.5 percent over the year

-The Consumer Price Index for All Urban Consumers (CPI-U) for St. Louis was up 2.0 percent in December, the U.S. Bureau of Labor Statistics (BLS) reported today.
-Acting Regional Commissioner Jerome Watters noted that prices for all items less food and energy rose 1.8 percent over the year, and food prices increased 3.0 percent.
-Energy prices advanced 1.0 percent.
+The Consumer Price Index for All Urban Consumers (CPI-U) in the St. Louis area advanced 2.3 percent for the two months ending in April 2026, the U.S. Bureau of Labor Statistics (BLS) reported today.
+Acting Regional Commissioner Jerome Watters noted that the energy index increased 22.5 percent.
+The index for all items less food and energy rose 1.3 percent, and the index for food was up 0.1 percent over the two-month period.
+(Data in this report are not seasonally adjusted.
+Accordingly, bi-monthly changes may reflect seasonal influences.)

 Food